Amoureux House

 The Amoureux House, sometimes called the Beauvais–Amoureux House, is in Ste.
 Geneviève, Missouri.
 It was built in 1792 by Jean-Baptiste St. Gemme Beauvais II who moved from Kaskaskia, Illinois.
-In 1852, it was purchased by Benjamin C. Amoureux, who immigrated to the United States from France.
+In 1852, it was purchased by Benjamin C. Amoureux, son of a French immigrant.

 It is currently operated as a museum by the National Park Service.
 It is one of three surviving poteaux-en-terre buildings in Ste.
 Genevieve and one of five surviving in the entire United States.
 The other Ste.
 Genevieve poteaux-en-terre buildings are the Bequette-Ribault House and the Vital St. Gemme Beauvais House I (20 S. Main Street).
 The remaining two are the LaPointe-Krebs House in Pascagoula, Mississippi and the Badin-Roque House near Natchitoches, Louisiana.
 The Lasource–Durand Cabin is located behind the Amoureux House.